- GDP (PPP):

 - Inflation (CPI):

-Iceland’s economic freedom score is 77.4, making its economy the 11th freest in the 2021 Index.
-Its overall score has increased by 0.3 point, primarily because of an improvement in judicial effectiveness.
-Iceland is ranked 6th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Iceland’s economic freedom score is 72.2, making its economy the 19th freest in the 2023 Index.
+Its score is 4.8 points lower than last year.
+Iceland is ranked 13th out of 44 countries in the Europe region, and its overall score remains above the world and regional averages.

 Iceland is one of the world’s oldest democracies.
-Katrin Jakobsdottir of the Left-Green Movement became the country’s sixth prime minister since 2009 after forming a coalition with the center-right Independence Party and the populist Progressive Party in 2017.
-Independent Guðni Jóhannesson, a historian, was reelected to the largely ceremonial presidency in June 2020.
-Iceland’s economy has been adversely affected by the contraction of its tourism industry, which began in 2019.
-WOW Air went bankrupt in March 2019, and the coronavirus pandemic has left privately owned Icelandair fighting for survival.
-Although Iceland officially withdrew its application for membership in the European Union in 2015, it enjoys free trade and movement of capital, labor, goods, and services with the EU.
+Prime Minister Katrin Jakobsdottir’s Left-Green Movement and its coalition partners, the center-right Independence Party and populist Progressive Party, won additional seats in parliament in 2021.
+Independent Guðni Jóhannesson was reelected to the largely ceremonial presidency in 2020.
+The government has pledged aggressive targets for emission reductions.
+Iceland’s economy relies heavily on tourism, which increased significantly in 2021 but has not fully recovered its pre-pandemic volume.
+Iceland withdrew its application for membership in the European Union in 2015 but enjoys free trade and movement of capital, labor, goods, and services with the EU.

-Iceland has 31 preferential trade agreements in force.
-The trade-weighted average tariff rate is 1.6 percent, and 89 nontariff measures are in effect.
-Transparent and efficient regulations, applied evenly in most cases, encourage investment.
-With capital controls removed, the financial sector has regained stability.
-A range of commercial banking services are available.
-No restrictive measures were implemented in the banking sector in 2020.
+The trade-weighted average tariff rate is 2.3 percent, and more than 80 nontariff measures are in force.
+Transparent and efficient regulations, generally applied evenly, encourage investment.
+The financial sector has regained stability with capital controls removed.
+A range of commercial banking services is available.